AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab.md

 >[!NOTE] More information on TCF 2.0 can be found on the [IAB Europe website](https://iabeurope.eu/tcf-2-0/), including support materials and technical specifications.

-In compliance with the requirements put forth by TCF 2.0, Real-time Customer Data Platform (Real-time CDP) allows you to collect customer consent data and integrate it into your stored customer profiles.
-This consent data can then factored into whether profiles are included in audience segments, depending on their use case.
+Real-time Customer Data Platform (Real-time CDP) is part of the registered [IAB TCF 2.0 vendor list](https://iabeurope.eu/vendor-list-tcf-v2-0/), under the ID 565.
+In compliance with TCF 2.0 requirements, Real-time CDP allows you to collect customer consent data and integrate it into your stored customer profiles.
+This consent data can then be factored into whether profiles are included in audience segments, depending on their use case.

-This document provides an overview of how to configure your data operations and profile schemas to accept customer consent data, and how Real-time CDP enforces consent when exporting segments.
+This document provides an overview of how to configure your data operations and profile schemas to accept customer consent data, and how Real-time CDP conveys user consent choices when exporting segments.

 ## Prerequisites

+In order to follow along with this guide, you must be using a Consent Management Platform (CMP), either commercial or your own, that is integrated and compliant with the IAB TCF.
+See the [list of compliant CMPs](https://iabeurope.eu/cmp-list/) for more information.

-This guide requires a working understanding of the following Adobe Experience Platform Services:
+This guide also requires a working understanding of the following Adobe Experience Platform Services:

 * [Experience Data Model (XDM)](../../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
 * [Real-time Customer Profile](../../profile/home.md): Leverages Identity Service to create detailed customer profiles from your datasets in real-time.
 Real-time Customer Profile pulls data from the Data Lake and persists customer profiles in its own separate data store.